 About the wine:

 The 2022 Château Margaux Grand Vin is composed of 92% Cabernet Sauvignon, 6% Merlot, and 2% Cabernet Franc, representing just 40% of the total production.
-Aged in new barrels, it boasts a remarkable pH of 3.61—which is low for the vintage—and an alcohol content of 14.3%, with a level of tannins unmatched since 2010.
+Aged in new oak barrels, it boasts a remarkable pH of 3.61—which is low for this vintage—and an alcohol content of 14.3%, with a level of tannins unmatched since 2010.
 It offers a new level of purity, elegance, and finesse that is second to none.
 It is quite simply a sensational Margaux destined to become legendary.
 Blackcurrant, blueberries, spring flowers, pencil shavings, and violets define the bouquet.
-The palate is full-bodied, with a complex profile, harmonious texture, and perfect balance.
+The palate is full-bodied, with a complex profile, a harmonious texture, and perfect balance.
 Although it exhibits the vintage’s ripe, pure, and already accessible style, I wouldn’t be surprised to see it close up over the next 7 to 8 years, given its density and structure.
 It won’t reach its peak drinking window for another 15 to 20 years.
 This should be one of those wines that ages gracefully over the next 50 to 75 years.
 2040–2115

 Le Figaro vins